 When is the Next Solar Eclipse?

 Though solar eclipses usually happen around once every 18 months, all are not the same.
 A total solar eclipse is when the moon completely covers the sun, while the moon only covers a portion of the sun during a partial eclipse.
 Most eclipses can last for five to seven minutes.
 The next total solar eclipse will not happen until 2024 in North America.
-Those who live in South America will see two: one on December 14, 2020, and the second on December 4, 2021.
+Those who live in South America have seen two recently: one on December 14, 2020, and the second on December 4, 2021.

 Does Everyone See the Same Things During an Eclipse?